 Tours introduce visitors to the lifestyles of the New York politicians and Wall Street giants that made Lyndhurst their home, including Jay Gould, the robber baron considered the most hated man in America, and his two daughters, the philanthropist Helen Gould and Anna, the Duchess of Talleyrand, who took her fortune to Europe and in Downtown Abbey style, married two aristocrats.
 The extensive landscape harbors numerous outbuildings and rare specimen trees and is located on the Croton Aqueduct Park.

 The Visitor Center opens at 10 a.m. and tours operate on a first-come, first-served basis.
 The last tour of the day is at 3 pm.
 Lyndhurst may be open for holiday Mondays or other special programs.
 For more information, call 914-631-4481 or visit www.lyndhurst.org

 - Package price from GCT/Harlem-125th Street: adults, $33.50; seniors, persons with disabilities and individuals receiving Medicare, $29; children 5-11, $14; children under 5, $12

 - Package price from other stations: check here for price from your boarding station.

 Take the Hudson Line to Tarrytown Station.
 Before your trip, visit www.zipcar.com/metro-north to reserve a car (coming soon to station).
 Or, take a short taxi ride to the carriage house Visitor Center (additional $4-$6).
-Or disembark from the Irvington station and walk along the Croton Aqueduct Park to Lyndhurst.
+You can also disembark from the Irvington station and walk along the Croton Aqueduct Park to Lyndhurst.
 Check here for an ITINERARY.

 - Google Translate